Can I Enforce a Promise?

 If someone made a promise to you before they died, such as giving you a property, this may be enforceable even if they didn’t include the promise in their Will.

 A Will is supposed to reflect someone’s wishes truthfully, so if promises were made outside of this, it could bring the validity of their Will into question.
 But it can also lead to disputes between the beneficiaries and the person who was made a promise.

 This can put you in an awkward situation, and we understand that you might be unsure where you stand.
 Our expert Contentious Probate Lawyers could help you if you’ve been made a promise that hasn’t been fulfilled.
-Get in touch today for free initial legal advice.
+Get in touch today for a free initial case assessment.